Concept-Shaped Holes Can Be Impossible To Notice

 Put these together, and you have cause for concern.
 If you learn about something, and it seems trivial and boring, but lots of other people think it’s interesting and important – well, it could be so far beneath you that you’d internalized all its lessons already.
 Or it could be so far beyond you that you’re not even thinking on the same level as the people who talk about it.

 I’m looking back on my book review of After Virtue, a seminal philosophy book which won a bunch of awards and recognition from important philosophers.
 My review was that it seemed very confused.
 It kept claiming to have an important insight, but every time it said it was going to reveal the important insight, it actually said a bunch of platitudes and unrelated tangents.
 This is a huge red flag.
-Which makes more sense – that I was the lone genius able to see that the emperor had no clothes and Alastair McIntyre is really dumb?
+Which makes more sense – that I was the lone genius able to see that the emperor had no clothes and Alasdair MacIntyre is really dumb?
 Or that he’s saying something really hard to understand, and I haven’t understood it yet?

 Maybe there are fields doing the intellectual equivalent of gaslighting, insisting they have really profound points when they’re just vapor.
 But err on the side of caution here.
 Most of us have some hard-won battles, like mine understanding atomization.
 Where after a lot of intellectual work, a concept that seemed stupid suddenly opens up and becomes important.
 Sometimes it’s about anarchism, or reactionary philosophy, or privilege, or religion as benevolent community-building institution.
 Erring too hard on the side of “that’s dumb, they’re probably just gaslighting” closes off those areas to you forever.